getnymba/mycobot-motion-planning/README.md

 ## Build Instructions
 ### Unity Side

-1.1) Once Unity is installed, open package manager, and add ROS-TCP-ENDPOINT, URDF-IMPORTER from the git link.
+1.1) Once Unity is installed, open package manager, and add ROS-TCP-CONNECTOR, URDF-IMPORTER from the git link.

 To load a package from a Git URL: